 |Copyright © Nucleus Medical Media, Inc.|

-There are two methods used to perform a fundoplication:
+There are 2 methods used to perform a fundoplication:

 - Nissen fundoplication—An open incision in the abdomen will allow the doctor to directly see and operate on the stomach.

 - Laparoscopic procedure—Small incisions are used to pass small surgical tools into the abdomen to complete the surgery.
 The surgeon will view the area on a screen with images from a small video tool inserted into the abdomen.